playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 <ng-template [ngTemplateOutlet]="templateName"></ng-template>
 ```

-Once you understand that, combined with knowing about template reference variables ([which we covered at the beggining of this section](#introductory-example)), it can be easier to understand that we're just doing a turnary to pass the correct template based on the value of `bool` to create an embedded view of that template.
+Once you understand that, combined with knowing about template reference variables ([which we covered at the beginning of this section](#introductory-example)), it can be easier to understand that we're just doing a ternary to pass the correct template based on the value of `bool` to create an embedded view of that template.

 ## Pass Data To Templates - The Template Context